Lessing, Gotthold Ephraïm

 Events

 13/3/1772Premiere of Lessing's "Emilia Galotti" at the Herzogliches Opernhaus in Braunschweig. the play was baded on the myth of Verginia by Livius.
 Lessing attended neither the premiere nor the performances that followed.
 The reason was a raging toothache.
-After the play was performed in Vienna in July.
+Afterwards the play was performed in Vienna in July.
 His future wife Eva König wrote that it was a great success.
 The play would be an important influence to Goethe's novel "Die Leiden des jungen Werthers" (1774) as well as Friedrich Schiller's play "Kabale und Liebe" (1784).
 [Goethe, Johann Wolfgang von][Schiller, Friedrich von]

 Images